-60+ Top Angular Interview Questions With Answers for 2024
+60+ Top Angular Interview Questions With Answers for 2025

-To brush up your basics, check out our videos on YouTube.
+To brush up on your basics, check out our videos on YouTube.
 You could also refer to our articles for better clarity.
 Now, without further ado, let's begin with the top Angular interview questions and answers you must be prepared for.

 Most Asked Angular Interview Questions